-On June 19th, a worker was fatally injured while tree climbing in the Woods Lagoon area north of Port Hardy, BC.
+On June 19th, a worker was fatally injured while tree climbing in the Woods Lagoon area on the Central Coast.
 WorkSafeBC and the Coroners Service are currently investigating this incident.

 We extend our deepest condolences to the family and friends of the deceased and offer our sympathies to all those affected by this tragedy.